Battle of Pungdo: Chinese strategy

-Events during the Battle
+Battle

 Initial sighting

 During the early morning of July 25, Rear-Admiral Tsuboi's squadron arrived at the rendezvous point near Pungdo island without sighting Yaeyama or Ōshima.
 Speculating that their commanders had mistakenly headed for the main Island of Pungdo, which was located just under 20 nmi to the south, Tsuboi set course for the island.
 Approaching Pungdo at 6.30 am, the Japanese vessels spotted two warships heading south-west; they turned out to be the Chinese cruiser Jiyuan and the torpedo gunboat Kwang-yi.
 Tsuboi correctly assumed them to be the escorts of the Chinese troop transports.
 At the same time Tsuboi sought to continue to investigate why the two Japanese warships from Chemulpo had not arrived at the prearranged location.
 For these reasons, Tsuboi made a straight course for the Chinese warships, simultaneously sounding general quarters.

 The commander of Jiyuan, Captain Fang Boqian, had spotted the Japanese warships at approximately the same time and was alarmed by their appearance.
 The Chinese ships increased their speed and headed south-west in order to escape the closed waters of Asan Bay.
 Noticing the Chinese maneuver, the Japanese cruisers in turn increased their speed to 15 kn, in line ahead formation with Yoshino leading Naniwa and Akitsushima.
 Tsuboi clearly desired to outmaneuver the Chinese and prevent their escape to open water; however, realizing that this would not be possible, he executed a turn to port bearing west, in order to converge with the Chinese.

 Engagement

-At around 7.45 am the distance between the flagship Yoshino and Jiyuan was roughly 3 km; for a short while the Japanese and Chinese warships were steaming on a convergent heading, observing each other, but at 7.52 am the cruiser Naniwa unexpectedly opened fire on Jiyuan.
+At around 7:45 am the distance between the flagship Yoshino and Jiyuan was roughly 3 km; for a short while the Japanese and Chinese warships were steaming on a convergent heading, observing each other, but at 7.52 am the cruiser Naniwa unexpectedly opened fire on Jiyuan.
 Immediately after Naniwa opened fire, Yoshino and Akitsushima followed suit.